hangwl/data-science/3. Python/8. Advanced Stastical Methods/2. sklearn/Practical Example/notes.md

 5. Create dummy variables - need to create N-1 dummies if we have N categories for a feature By convention, we also want to arrange variables in order of: dependent variable, independent numerical variables, dummy variables
+      Check VIF
+        See Dummies and VIF for example